TomasBoda/agent-lang/thesis.md

 After every evaluation of the current step, the resulting array of agents is cached by the runtime module to a variable called `previousAgents: RuntimeAgent[]`.
 This needs to be done because the values of properties in the next step are always calculated based on their previous values (values in the last step).
 This is to ensure the avoidance of problems with sequential interpreting.
 Since agents are evaluated one by one, it could happen that an agent's property is dependent on the previous agent's property.
 This would result in a chain of unwanted values in the same step.
 Therefore, new values are always calculated based on previous values.
 Step 0 is therefore a special case of step, where not only `const` properties are initialised, but also default initial values are calculated and saved to the previous output.

-Perhaps the most important and most used method in the runtime module is the `evaluateRuntimeValue()` method, which is used everytime we need to evaluate an expression of some kind.
-It routes the AST node to the corresponding evaluator method and returns its result:
+Perhaps the most important and most used method in the runtime module is the `evaluateRuntimeValue()` method, which is used everytime we need to evaluate an expression of any kind.
+It routes the input AST node to the corresponding evaluator method and returns its result:
 ```ts
 private evaluateRuntimeValue(node: ParserValue, id: string): RuntimeValue {
   switch (node.type) {